letmebefree/zonetradingmanual/previous-move-filters.md

 If either the current candle move up, or move down, has already exceeded the value specified in the parameters, the potential move remaining becomes 0.

+**Maximum daily move in pips:**

+This parameter prevents any orders from being placed in a set direction if a daily move in that direction that is greater that the entered parameter value has already taken place that day.

+**Maximum weekly move in pips:**

+This parameter prevents any orders from being placed in a set direction if a daily move in that direction that is greater that the entered parameter value has already taken place that day.